After working as a chemist at a biotechnology company, I enjoy writing about pet care, science, travel, and gardening.

 An Early Spring Shrub

 One of the first shrubs to bloom in the early spring, Forsythia is a wonderful sight to behold after a long, dismal winter.
-This shrub belongs to the same family as the olive tree, but it offers delightful yellow flowers.
-Depending on the gardening zone you live in, Forsythia will bloom in late March or early April, about the same time that dandelions begin to appear in the lawn.
+This shrub belongs to the same family as the olive tree, but it brings delightful yellow flowers.
+Depending on the gardening zone in which you live, Forsythia will bloom in late March or early April (about the same time that dandelions begin to appear on the lawn).

 Forsythia flowers are bright yellow, with four separate petals.
 The flowers are held on long branches and will become pendulous after heavy rains.
 This habit helps protect the pollen held within each flower during the tumultuous spring months.

-It is not necessary to wait for spring to bring the brightness of spring flowers into the house.
+It is not necessary to wait for spring to bring spring flowers' brightness into the house.
 Simply cut a few branches from a bush and bring them inside for fresh flowers throughout the winter months.

 Step 1: Cut Forsythia Branches